briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     and used to transport corpses which include hearses and other vehicles adapted for such use; and

-    4. _(4)_ The manufacturer’s tinting or glazing of motor vehicle windows or windshields that is otherwise in compliance with or permitted by "Federal Motor Vehicle Safety Standard Number 205" (FMVSS 205) in effect at the time of the manufacture of the motor vehicle as provided in subsection (a) hereof.
-“Federal Motor Vehicle Safety Standard Number 205" (FMVSS 205), Code of Federal Regulations, Title 49, Part 571, can be obtained online at web site [http://www.gpo.gov](https://www.gpo.gov/).
+    4. _(4)_ The manufacturer's tinting or glazing of motor vehicle windows or windshields that is otherwise in compliance with or permitted by "Federal Motor Vehicle Safety Standard Number 205" (FMVSS 205) in effect at the time of the manufacture of the motor vehicle as provided in subsection (a) hereof.
+"Federal Motor Vehicle Safety Standard Number 205" (FMVSS 205), Code of Federal Regulations, Title 49, Part 571, can be obtained online at web site [http://www.gpo.gov](https://www.gpo.gov/).
     (OAC 4501-41-05)